Buyers Guide

 Commanders

-Commander Luke: C – This one is weird because you can only get this mini on his own in the Limited Edition “Hoth Flight Suit” version or as a Core Set hand-me-down but as of this writing there are plenty on ebay.
+Commander Luke: A – This one is weird because you can only get this mini on his own in the Limited Edition “Hoth Flight Suit” version or as a Core Set hand-me-down but as of this writing there are plenty on ebay.
 There is going to be a new hard plastic version coming out within a year of this writing so you may want to wait, if you want to use “Operative/Jedi” Luke to his full potential though you’ll at least want Commander Luke’s command cards.
+In a way it’s a little frustrating that he became significantly better in Legion 2.6

 Lando Calrissian: B – A sweet model with fun rules that hasn’t yet found its place but everything else is in its favor